lirantal/npq/README.md

 If npq is prompted to continue with the install it simply handovers the actual package install job to the package manager (npm by default).

-safely* - there's no guaranteed safety, a malicious or vulnerable package could still exist that has no discloure published and passes npq's checks.
+safely* - there's no guaranteed safety, a malicious or vulnerable package could still exist that has no disclosure published and passes npq's checks.

 ## Install